 What does the collapse of Russell & Bromley mean for the ‘Kate effect’?

-Thanks to its royal seal of approval from the Princess of Wales, heritage footwear chain Russell & Bromley had hoped to avoid the havoc being wreaked to lesser high-streets brands, says James Moore
+Thanks to its royal seal of approval from the Princess of Wales, heritage footwear chain Russell & Bromley had hoped to avoid the havoc being wreaked on lesser high-street brands, says James Moore

 The latest retail institution rescued by Simon Wolfson, the boss of Next, is Russell & Bromley.
 He has paid £2.5m in a deal to rescue the upmarket, family-owned shoe and handbag retailer from administration.